Here is everything that's been claimed so far surrounding the Pixel Watch. Will it ever launch?

 At the moment, we don't know when/if the Google Pixel Watch will be released and how much it will cost.
-Google's next major event is Google I/O which kicks off on 7 May but whether the Pixel Watch will appear at the developer conference is not yet known.
+Google's next major event is its Made by Google event due to take place on 15 October but sources claim the Pixel Watch won't be appearing at this event.

 Pixel Watch specs: What we want and expect

 - Solid materials

 - Premium design

 - 4GB RAM